📖 What Does B0197 Mean?

 You can drive for a short time, but should address code B0197 soon to avoid worsening the problem or failing an emissions test.

-Is code B0197 easy to fix myself?
+Is this code easy to fix myself?

 This repair is considered moderate.
 It may require specialized tools or significant disassembly.
-If you are not an experienced mechanic, professional help is recommended.
+Professional help is recommended if you aren't an experienced DIYer.

 Required Parts

-Tools
+Recommended Tools

 Need a Pro?